leomcelroy/outlet/README.md

 # Outlet

-A generic drawing tool where it's all plug-ins.
+A generic drawing tool where it's all plugins.